Hugo Eberlein: Years in Germany

 Eberlein, a trained technical draftsman, joined the SPD in 1906, where he belonged to the left wing.
 As an opponent of the party's policy of support for the war and cessation of strikes during the First World War, he co-founded the USPD and the Spartacus League.
 At the end of 1918 he was a founding member of the KPD and was elected to its leadership, to which he belonged until 1929.

-He represented the party executive of the KPD in the place of the murdered Rosa Luxemburg at the founding congress of the Communist International (Comintern) in early March 1919, where he abstained from voting on its founding - as previously recommended by Luxemburg and Leo Jogiches - because he believed that it was premature.
+He represented the party executive of the KPD in the place of the murdered Rosa Luxemburg at the founding congress of the Communist International (Comintern) in early March 1919, where he abstained from voting on its founding – as previously recommended by Luxemburg and Leo Jogiches – because he believed that it was premature.
 Nevertheless, once the Comintern had been established, he pleaded successfully for the KPD to join after his return to Germany and acted as a confidante for the Comintern leadership in Germany for the next few years.
 He was among other things responsible for receiving financial support payments addressed to the KPD.

 In May 1919 he was managing director of the newspaper Die Rote Fahne, the central organ of the KPD.
-In the KPD in the 1920s, Eberlein, who was also a member of the Prussian state parliament from 1921 to 1933, initially supported the party leadership around Heinrich Brandler and August Thalheimer, then belonged to the so-called middle group, and from 1927 was part of the conciliators, who were driven out of the KPD's leadership in 1929 after the Wittorf affair and the return of Ernst Thälmann to power at the direction of Joseph Stalin.
+In the KPD in the 1920s, Eberlein, who was also a member of the Landtag of Prussia from 1921 to 1933, initially supported the party leadership around Heinrich Brandler and August Thalheimer, then belonged to the so-called middle group, and from 1927 was part of the conciliators, who were driven out of the KPD's leadership in 1929 after the Wittorf affair and the return of Ernst Thälmann to power at the direction of Joseph Stalin.
 From that point he was employed, like Arthur Ewert and Kurt Sauerland, under the leadership of Béla Kun in the apparatus of the Comintern.